-East Devon constituency: Readers’ questions answered - climate change
+East Devon constituency: Readers’ questions answered - race relations

 East Devon constituency candidates for the General Election answer readers’ questions

 Do you think that the race relations law is outdated, needs to be scrapped, and that the UK is ‘colour blind’?

 Andrew Chapman (UKIP)

 UKIP is ‘colour blind’ and so am I, but the same cannot be said of everyone in Britain.
 All being well when attitudes generally have changed for the better nationwide, we may be able to repeal the Race Relations Laws, but sadly they are still needed in some circumstances at the moment.
 Building integrated communities and absorbing newcomers into our British way of life of mutual respect and tolerance within the common law is the challenge that must be overcome if attitudes are to change.

 Stuart Mole (Liberal Democrats)

 You may also want to watch: